Ahmed-Nasr-Fahmey/Online-Shopping-App/README.md

 - **Factory Pattern:** Employed to create objects without exposing the instantiation logic, facilitating the addition of new categories and items.
 - **Singleton Pattern:** Ensures that only one instance of critical classes, such as the shopping cart and user authentication, exists throughout the application lifecycle.

-## Project Structure

-The project follows a modular structure, with distinct components for user interface, business logic, and data management.
-Each design pattern is implemented in relevant components to promote code reuse and maintainability.

-### UML Class Diagram

-[Insert UML Class Diagram Image Here]

 ## Getting Started